retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 of user_id`s (list, tuple or set).
 Two separate step_matrixes M1 and M2
 will be calculated for users from g_1 and g_2, respectively.
 Resulting matrix will be the matrix M = M1-M2.
-Note, that values in each column in differential step matrix will sum up to 0 (since columns in both M1 and M2 always sum up to 1).
+Note, that values in each column in differential step matrix will always sum up to 0 (since columns in both M1 and M2 always sum up to 1).

 .. code:: ipython3